SchwabischesBauernbrot/KoboldAI-Client-Wiki/Sampling.md

 # Sampling techniques

-## Temperature / Randomness<sup name="_temperature-name">[[6]](#temperature-name)</sup>
+## Temperature / Randomness

-One of the most basic methods is called temperature-controlled sampling.
-Temperature-controlled sampling was originally described in a 1985 paper, *[A Learning Algorithm for Boltzmann Machines](https://www.cs.toronto.edu/~fritz/absps/cogscibm.pdf)*, as a technique for controlling the randomness of an old type of neural network, but has proven itself to be an important technique for controlling randomness of modern text generation models.
+One of the most basic methods is called temperature-controlled sampling.<sup name="_temperature-name">[[6]](#temperature-name)</sup> Temperature-controlled sampling was originally described in a 1985 paper, *[A Learning Algorithm for Boltzmann Machines](https://www.cs.toronto.edu/~fritz/absps/cogscibm.pdf)*, as a technique for controlling the randomness of an old type of neural network, but has proven itself to be an important technique for controlling randomness of modern text generation models.

 Temperature-controlled sampling just involves dividing the logits by the temperature value.
 So if the temperature value is 0.5, then we divide all the logits by 0.5 prior to sampling.